pavelkucera/pavelkucera.github.io/_posts/2020-04-20-using-typescripts-mapped-and-conditional-types.md

 }
 ```

+Note that the mapping between properties of `ValidationSchema1<T>` and `T` is bidirectional.
+`ValidationSchema1<T>` will require you to define all properties of `T` and will not allow you to define any extra properties.

 Using this type prevents us from omitting a validation, but does not ensure that we define a validation of correct type.
 For that we have to use conditional types.